Ryder Limited - Section 172(1) Statement 2021

 Engagement with our people includes:

-During 2020, regular communication with all employees was paramount during the constant changes imposed by the international reaction to the Covid-19 pandemic.
-The aforementioned management briefings became a platform for the Directors to communicate and coordinate adopted strategies for keeping employees, customers and suppliers safe, and minimising personal interactions.
-All staff that could work from home, were instructed to do so, with the Group purchasing all equipment necessary to facilitate home-working.
-The strategic change in the Group’s operating model in the year impacted a number of employees, all of whom were engaged in consultation, with several successful instances of whole teams being transferred to dealer partners, employees accepting alternative roles within the new corporate structure, or regrettably ending with employee redundancies.
+During 2021, regular communication with all employees was paramount during the ongoing changes imposed by the international reaction to the Covid-19 pandemic.
+The aforementioned management briefings continued to be a platform for the Directors to communicate and coordinate ongoing changes to adopted strategies for keeping employees, customers and suppliers safe, and minimising personal interactions.
+All staff that could work from home, continued to do so in 2021.
+From mid-2021, the Company consolidated retained in-house administration functions at the Company’s headquarters in Birmingham and permanently outsourced certain administration functions, including finance transactional work which resulted in the closure of the Company’s accounting centre near Manchester.

 Customers and Business Partners

-The majority of Ryder’s customer contracts are long term full service leases, therefore it is of special importance that the Group make the correct up-front investment decisions when assessing customer contracts in terms of our ability to deliver the required services and their effects on the long-term profitability of the Group.
+The majority of Ryder’s customer contracts are long term full service leases, therefore it has always been of special importance that the Company make the correct up-front investment decisions when assessing customer contracts in terms of our ability to deliver the required services and their effects on the long-term profitability of the Company.

-Our objective at Ryder is to attract and retain a quality customer and partner base from which we grow long-term relationships for the benefit of all parties.
-Continual investment into our technology, services and capabilities to enhance these relationships is designed to ensure long-term value is created.
+Our objective at Ryder has been to attract and retain a quality customer and partner base from which we grow long-term relationships for the benefit of all parties.
+Continual investment into our technology, services and capabilities to enhance these relationships has been designed to ensure long-term value is created.